Disclosure: TheBestVPN is reader-supported. When you buy a VPN through links on our site, we may earn commissions. Learn more.

 If you think the NSA only spies on US citizens, think again.

 Unfortunately, Mullvad is based in Sweden, which is one of those 14 nations.
-In fact, Sweden has exceptionally active and considered at the forefront of information sharing.
+In fact, Sweden has exceptionally active intelligence sharing and is considered at the forefront of information sharing within the alliance.

 Would this usually be a dealbreaker?
 Almost certainly.